What is a chargeback?

 How does the chargeback process work?

-2. We review your request.
-Our Cards Team reviews your documents and checks that your case meets Mastercard conditions within 5 working days of request reception.
+• Our Cards Team reviews your documents and checks that your case meets Mastercard conditions within 5 working days of our request reception.

 • We may ask for additional documents or information to help support your case.

-• If your request is eligible, we’ll submit the claim to Mastercard.
+• If your request is eligible, we’ll assign the correct reason code and submit the claim to Mastercard.

 • If they don’t respond within this time frame, you’re automatically refunded.